Fence Materials Pros and Cons

 Fences are an important finishing touch for every home.
 Depending on your particular needs, the right fence will provide privacy, security, and/or curb appeal.
-Learn more about the exciting options for fence materials on the market today and find the best for your property.
+Learn more about the exciting options for fence materials on the market today (below) and find the best for your property.
 Then decide whether to install it yourself or hire an expert fencing contractor.

 Cons: A wood fence is high maintenance (needs regular painting or varnishing) and is vulnerable to warping, rot, fire, and insect infestation.